Introduction

 - Amplification:Transistors are the means by which electronic signals are amplified, forming the fundamental components for amplifiers in the various devices of electronics.

-- Switching Capability:Transistors can act as electronic switches which enable the current to flow only in a specific direction so that digital circuits can be developed.
+- Switching Capability:Transistors act as electronic switches that allow current to flow only in a specific direction, enabling engineers to develop digital circuits.

 - Miniaturization:We can say that transistor thanks to their small and lightweight feature allows miniaturization of electronics device and enhances its portability.